163021/163021/README.md

 ### Welcome to my github page!

 I'm currently studying Computer Science from [Horizon College](https://www.horizoncollege.nl/).
-I'm an enthousiastic learner and always tries to improve.
+I'm an enthusiastic learner and always tries to improve.
 In my eyes Teamwork and Results are important.

 I love to work with people around me and help them as much as I can!